-The majority of the existing empirical evidence has focused on analyzing the impact of weather-related events on economic growth and productivity.
-These studies have been performed for different regions, countries, and, more recently, for other sectors rather than just agriculture, an exposed sector to outdoor weather conditions \citep{Colacito2019} and whose share on a country's Gross Domestic Product (GDP) is generally small (\citealt{dell2012}; \citealt{sudarshan2014economic}; \citealt{zhang2015temperature}; and \citealt{zhang2018temperature}).\footnote{\, For example, agriculture accounts for 1~percent of the United States (US)' GDP and for 10 percent of China's GDP, while the manufacturing sector accounts for 12 percent and 32 percent of US and China's GDP, respectively \citep{zhang2018temperature}.} The main results have shown, for example, that an increase of 1 degree Celsius or Fahrenheit, depending on the study and country analyzed, does reduce economic growth, productivity, investment, and industrial production, mostly in poor or less developed countries (see \citealt{dell2012}; \citealt{letta2019weather}; \citealt{acevedo2020effects}; \citealt{Andersson2020}; and \citealt{alvi2021assessing}).
-The effect of higher temperatures on advanced countries seem to be less discernible (\citealt{dell2012} and \citealt{Colacito2019}).
+The majority of the existing empirical literature has focused on examining the impact of weather-related events on economic growth and productivity.
+These studies have been conducted for different regions and countries, and, more recently, for sectors other than agriculture, a sector highly exposed to outdoor weather conditions \citep{Colacito2019} and whose share in a country's Gross Domestic Product (GDP) is generally small (\citealt{dell2012}; \citealt{sudarshan2014economic}; \citealt{zhang2015temperature}; \citealt{zhang2018temperature}).\footnote{\,For example, agriculture accounts for 1~percent of the United States (US)'s GDP and for 10 percent of China's GDP, while the manufacturing sector accounts for 12 percent and 32 percent of the US's and China's GDP, respectively \citep{zhang2018temperature}.} The main results have shown, for example, that an increase of 1 degree Celsius, depending on the study and country under analysis, does reduce economic growth, productivity, investment, and industrial production, mostly in poor or less developed countries (see \citealt{dell2012}; \citealt{letta2019weather}; \citealt{acevedo2020effects}; \citealt{Andersson2020}; and \citealt{alvi2021assessing}).
+The effect of higher temperatures on advanced economies seems to be less discernible (\citealt{dell2012}; \citealt{Colacito2019}).